10 Best RN to BSN Programs in New Jersey (Online & Campus) – 2023 Rankings

 Admission requirements also vary, but for almost all programs, you will need to have an ADN degree or diploma and be licensed as an RN in the state of New Jersey.
 As an example, in order to enter the RN to BSN degree program at Rutgers University, you must have:

 • A nursing diploma or ADN degree;

 • A current, unrestricted RN license in New Jersey;

 • A minimum college GPA of 2.7 on a 4.0 scale; and

 • Proof of completion of prerequisite courses.

-What are the 10 Best Accredited RN to BSN Programs in New Jersey (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in New Jersey for 2023?

 Program Overview: The RN to BSN degree at The College of New Jersey is designed for working RNs in NJ who are interested in becoming leaders in both nursing and healthcare as a whole.
 Though it is campus-based and classes meet in the evening, some coursework is available online.
 The program focuses on communication skills and the role of nursing in the global healthcare setting.
 On average, the program requires anywhere from two to three years of part-time study, but there are opportunities to fast-track your progress.

 • The College of New Jersey has been recognized by the National League for Nursing